asob00/Writeups/Portswigger/XSS/Stored XSS into onclick event with angle brackets and double quotes HTML-encoded and single quotes and backslash escaped.md

 I tried to insert some "forbidden" characters not really hoping for anything and as expected nothing really happened.
 Next I tried using different encodings.
 If encoded string enters javascript in unencoded form I could bypass escaping colons or backslashes.

-After some time of trial and error i found that UTF-8 encoded string will work.
+After some time of trial and error i found that HTML encoded string will work.
 Inserted payload looked like `http://&#x27 aaa`.

 In Firefox inspector `&#x27` showed up as colon so I was close to solving the challenge.